Oluwaseun-O-Ajayi/lab-automation-digital-twin/README.md

 ## Scientific Contribution

-The contribution of this project is the integration of:

-material transport modeling
-device-state modeling
-sample traceability
-workflow execution
-audit logging
-workflow metrics

-into a single lightweight and extensible laboratory automation digital twin framework.
+The Laboratory Automation Digital Twin Framework provides a modular and extensible software environment for modeling automated laboratory workflows through digital twin concepts.

+The framework integrates sample traceability, device-state management, workflow execution, material transport simulation, event logging, and workflow performance metrics into a single reproducible platform.
+By combining these capabilities, the framework supports educational activities, workflow analysis, automation planning, and research in laboratory digital transformation.

+Rather than controlling physical automation systems, the framework focuses on providing a transparent computational representation of laboratory operations that can be used to explore workflow behavior, evaluate system design concepts, and investigate traceability and throughput characteristics.

 ## Limitations